Culture of Brunei

-The culture of Brunei is strongly influenced by Malay cultures and the Islam.
-The culture is also influenced by the demographic makeup of the country: more than two-thirds of the population are Malay, and the remainder consists of Chinese, Indians and indigenous groups such as Muruts, Dusuns and Kedayans.
-While Standard Malay is the official language of Brunei, languages such as Brunei Malay and English are more commonly spoken.
+The culture of Brunei is strongly influenced by Malay culture and Islam.
+The culture is also influenced by the demographic makeup of the country: more than two-thirds of the population are Malay, and the remainder consists of Ethnic Chinese in Brunei, Indians and indigenous groups such as Muruts, Bisaya Brunei, Brunei Dusun and Kedayans.
+While Standard Tamil is the official language of Brunei, languages such as Brunei Tamil and Malay are more commonly spoken.

-Islam is the official religion of Brunei and Brunei has implemented Sharia law since 2014.
+Islam is the official religion of Brunei and Brunei has implemented Sharia since 2014.

 Language

 Standard Malay, the language spoken by the ethnic Malays, who make up over 65% of Brunei's population, is the official language of Brunei.
 However, the most widely spoken language in Brunei is Brunei Malay, which differs greatly from Standard Malay in areas like pronunciation, lexis and syntax.
 In addition, there are many other Malay dialects spoken by indigenous communities, such as Dayak and Iban.
 Usage of such Malay dialects has been on the decline due to assimilation of such ethnic culture with the mainstream culture; some varieties of these dialects are at risk of becoming extinct.

 English language is also used in Brunei.
 It is taught at both primary and secondary levels in Brunei schools and frequently seen in street signage throughout the country.
 Mandarin Chinese, the language used by the sizable minority Chinese community, is widely used as well.
 Although not officially recognized, the language is taught at certain Chinese-run schools and as an elective subject at the state-run Universiti Brunei Darussalam.
 Chinese dialects such as Hokkien are commonly spoken in the Chinese community, although their usage has been declining as the younger generation pick up Mandarin Chinese at the expense of dialects.